 Johannes Landbrecht is of counsel at Gabriel Arbitration in Zurich, sitting as arbitrator and acting as counsel in international arbitration proceedings, with a focus on energy and IP-related disputes.
 He is also a lecturer at the University of Zurich and the University of Münster in Germany.

-Prior to joining Gabriel Arbitration, he worked in highly reputed arbitration practices in Frankfurt/Main, Paris, Geneva, and Singapore.
-He has acted as counsel (including for several Fortune 500 companies) under the rules, inter alia, of the ICC, LCIA, Swiss Chambers, UNCITRAL, DIAC, SCC, VIAC, and WIPO.
-The subject matters of these proceedings included energy (including gas price revision), private equity, construction, agency, joint venture, post-M&A, and IP disputes.
+Prior to joining Gabriel Arbitration, Dr Landbrecht worked in highly reputed arbitration practices in Frankfurt am Main, Paris, Geneva and Singapore.
+He has acted in numerous international arbitration proceedings (including for several Fortune 500 companies) under the rules, inter alia, of the ICC, LCIA, Swiss Chambers, UNCITRAL, DIAC, SCC, VIAC and WIPO.
+The subject matters of these proceedings covered energy, private equity, agency, construction, joint venture, post-M&A, raw materials trading and IP disputes.
 He also advises on all areas of private international law, cross-border litigation, arbitration-related state court proceedings, and enforcement matters.

-Dr Landbrecht is admitted to the bar in Germany (2008), England & Wales (2014, barrister), and Switzerland (2018).
+Dr Landbrecht is admitted to the bar in Germany (2008), England and Wales (2014, barrister), and Switzerland (2018).
 He practises in English, French and German.